The Kintsugi of Love: Mending Broken Trust in Your Relationship

 The Building Blocks of Trust: Practical Steps

-• Consistent Action: Words are meaningless without action.
+- Consistent Action: Words are meaningless without action.
 If you say you’ll be home at 6, be home at 6.
 If you promise to help with chores, do it.
 Small, consistent actions build a foundation of reliability.
+Consider couples counseling as an opportunity to talk openly and honestly.

 Creative Ways to Connect